AnimatedLEDStrip/animatedledstrip.github.io/server.md

 }
 ```

-Replace `WS281xCompat::class` with the class from the device library being used.
+Replace `WS281xCompat::class` with the class you create.

 See the [Raspberry Pi Server](#raspberry-pi-server) for an example server executable.